dmd-program/dmd-400-sp17/user-experience-design.md

 # User experience \(UX\) design

 Locate a client, company, event, organization, etc.

+## Production requirements

-## Process can include the following:
+A UX project can and should include some or all of the following:

 * Scenarios and personas
 * Charts, diagrams, and concept maps
 * Interviews
 * Themes and insights
 * Prototyping
-* Other design thinking and design research methods
+* Other design thinking and design research methods that inform the design
 * Optional
   * Branding and logo assets